NXT TV preview: Three title matches and more set for Tuesday's edition of NXT 2.0 - Pro Wrestling Dot Net

 -Footage from the Dexter Lumis and Indi Hartwell honeymoon.

-Powell’s POV: It’s nice to see NXT loading up the lineup a week out.
-Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
+Powell’s POV: Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment